shirosoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su betty: Will switch the current user to the user betty.
-whoami: The effective username of the current user.
+whoami: Prints effective username of the current user.
+groups: Prints all the groups the current user is part of.